kehrich/machine_learning_final_proj/README.md

 calculated between line parameters and solar activity indicators.
 Then, k-means clustering is performed to identify groups of activity indicators.

 3. tools.py : Contains functions used in spectra_pipeline.ipynb and plot_results.ipynb.
+Included in the import statements.

 4. final_calcsold.csv : These are dataproducts from the Solaster pipeline, which calculates solar activity indicators using Solar Dynamics
 Observatory data.